 The advantage of RFP response tools

 In the last few years, we’ve been seeing the number of RFPs steadily increasing across most industries.
 As we prepare for next year, we expect this trend will continue.
-So, now is the time to take advantage of the best RFP tools available.
+So, now is the time to take advantage of the best RFP solutions and tools available.
 After all, even small improvements to the proposal process can make a big impact on revenue.